shopsys/monorepo-tools/UPGRADE.md

 * typical upgrade sequence should be:
     * `docker-compose down`
     * follow upgrade notes for `docker-compose.yml`, `Dockerfile`, docker containers, `nginx.conf`, `php.ini`
+    * change all the microservices image versions in your `docker-compose.yml` to version you are upgrading to eg. `image: shopsys/microservice-product-search:v7.0.0-beta1`
     * `docker-compose up -d`
     * update shopsys framework dependencies in `composer.json` to version you are upgrading to eg. `"shopsys/framework": "v7.0.0-beta1"`